openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 ## Discovery

 Once the GREE is on the network (WiFi active) it could be discovery automatically.
-An IP broadcast message is sent and every responding units gets added to the Inbox.
+An IP broadcast message is sent and every responding unit gets added to the Inbox.

 ## Binding Configuration

 No binding configuration is required.

-#### Manual Thing Creation

-Fans can be manually created in the *PaperUI* or *HABmin*, or by placing a *.things* file in the *conf/things* directory.
-See example below.

 ## Thing Configuration